Resources

 The collections domino effect

-As delinquencies rise, debt-collection operations face a familiar cycle but only compressed:
+As delinquencies rise, collection operations face a compressed version of the familiar credit-risk cycle:

 Stage What Happens Operational Impact